yijunx/localhost-dev-infra/README.md

 # how to run

+`docker network create micro-services` to create a network, so everything in the network has DNS, very nice!

 `docker-compose build` build images (like copying the init.sql into the image)

 `docker-compose up -d` to make it up and running and you can still use the terminal